 The message "MEMORY SHORTAGE!" appears when the mount of data to be copied exceed the free capacity of the USB flash drive.
 The copy is not executed.
+Exchange the USB flash drive for one with enough free capacity.

 To cancel a copy to a USB flash drive